Potter County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-Following a DUI arrest in Potter, you have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
-This hearing is your opportunity to challenge the potential suspension of your driver's license.
-Missing this deadline means an automatic suspension will go into effect.
+You have only 15 days from the date of your DUI arrest to request an ALR hearing.
+This deadline is strict.
+Missing it results in an automatic suspension of your driver's license.

 Automatic License Suspension